Manu’s Menu

 and

-Caramelized mango & white chocolate samosa, Kensington mango ice-cream for Clint and Chocolate fondant w a cardamom & orange fudge centre served w a chocolate sorbet for me
+Caramelized mango & white chocolate samosa, Kensington mango ice-cream for my husband and Chocolate fondant w a cardamom & orange fudge centre served w a chocolate sorbet for me

 Doesn’t that sound AMAZING???
 I can assure you all that it was as good as it sounds!